 Welcome to the Wombat Reservoir Fishing Guide.
-Wombat Dam Reservoir is a very beautiful and scenic reservoir within the pine forest hidden towards the back of Daylesford.
-A man-made dam built-in 1964 is located in the outskirts of town past the railway and market grounds.
+Wombat Dam Reservoir is a beautiful and scenic reservoir within the pine forest hidden towards the back of Daylesford.
+A man-made dam built-in 1964 is located on the outskirts of town past the railway and market grounds.
 It’s part of the domestic water supply however it offers year-round fishing with healthy trout and redfin.
 Yearly trout are stocked into this location making it a great fishing destination.
 This tranquil place has crystal clear waters.
 This is a beautiful location.
 It’s a great location for exploring and a picnic with the family.
-There isn’t any formal sit down or bbq areas if that’s whats you are after then Daylesford has plenty of other options.
+There aren’t any formal sit-down or bbq areas if that’s what you are after then Daylesford has plenty of other options.

 Fishing at Wombat Dam Reservoir Daylesford